-From a farm located a stone’s throw from the Abbey of Sant’Antimo, in one of the most beautiful corners of Planet Earth.
+This wine comes from a farm lying a stone’s throw from the Abbey of Sant’Antimo.
 I loved the rich, multifaceted, earthy and spicy nose of incense and white pepper, which anticipates a dynamic, refreshing palate that finishes with repeating saline notes.
 Well done!
 R.M.

 19. Cortonesi – La Mannella